StockNews.com Initiates Coverage on Bridgeline Digital (NASDAQ:BLIN)

-StockNews.com started coverage on shares of Bridgeline Digital (NASDAQ:BLIN – Get Rating) in a research note published on Saturday.
-The firm issued a hold rating on the software maker’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Bridgeline Digital (NASDAQ:BLIN – Get Rating) in a research report issued to clients and investors on Sunday.
+The firm set a “hold” rating on the software maker’s stock.

-Separately, TheStreet cut shares of Bridgeline Digital from a c- rating to a d rating in a research report on Wednesday, February 15th.
+Separately, TheStreet downgraded Bridgeline Digital from a “c-” rating to a “d” rating in a report on Wednesday, February 15th.

-An institutional investor recently bought a new position in Bridgeline Digital stock.
-Virtu Financial LLC acquired a new stake in Bridgeline Digital, Inc. (NASDAQ:BLIN – Get Rating) during the third quarter, according to its most recent disclosure with the SEC.
-The institutional investor acquired 31,556 shares of the software maker’s stock, valued at approximately $41,000.
+A hedge fund recently bought a new stake in Bridgeline Digital stock.
+Virtu Financial LLC purchased a new stake in shares of Bridgeline Digital, Inc. (NASDAQ:BLIN – Get Rating) in the third quarter, according to the company in its most recent filing with the SEC.
+The fund purchased 31,556 shares of the software maker’s stock, valued at approximately $41,000.
 Virtu Financial LLC owned about 0.31% of Bridgeline Digital as of its most recent filing with the SEC.
-19.40% of the stock is currently owned by institutional investors.
+19.40% of the stock is owned by institutional investors.

 About Bridgeline Digital